-GE’s quarterly revenue rises 14.4 per cent as profit falls
+GE’s quarterly profit misses estimates, stock drops

-General Electric Co on Friday reported a 14.4 per cent rise in revenue, aided by the acquisition of oilfield services provider Baker Hughes, but profit fell in the quarter.
+GE's "solid" performance in other businesses "was offset by a decline in power performance in a difficult market," Flannery said.
+Industrial cash flow from operations fell mainly "because of lower power volume, resulting in lower earnings and higher inventory."

-Excluding items, industrial cash flows from operating activities was $1.74-billion in the third quarter ended Sept.
-30, compared with $2.90-billion, a year earlier.
+Profit at GE's power business, which makes power plants and related equipment, fell 51 per cent in the quarter.

-Earnings from continuing operations attributable to GE shareholders fell to $1.91-billion, from $2.10-billion a year earlier.
+Excluding items, industrial cash flows from operating activities was $1.74-billion (£1.32 billion) in the third quarter ended Sept.
+30, down from $2.90-billion, a year earlier.

-Earnings per share from continuing operations fell to 22 cents from 24 cents, the company said.
+The company reported a 14.4 per cent rise in revenue to $33.47-billion, boosted by the acquisition of oilfield services provider Baker Hughes.

-On an adjusted basis, the maker of power plants, aircraft engines, locomotives and other industrial equipment earned 29 cents per share, compared with 32 cents a year earlier.
+Unadjusted earnings per share from continuing operations fell to $1.80-billion, or 22 cents a share, from $1.99-billion, or 24 cents, the company said.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.